PunchShadow/PunchShadow.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-:wrench: under construction :wrench:
+:sparkles: Welcome to my universe! :sparkles:

-Hello I'm Chou-Ying Hsieh or you can call me PunchShadow.
+Hello I'm Chou-Ying (Austin) Hsieh or you can call me PunchShadow, an open-sourced contributor.
+I'm an PhD candidate in Department of Electrical Engineering, National Taiwan University.
+Currently, I am visiting [Prof. Tsung-Wei (TW) Huang's lab](https://tsung-wei-huang.github.io/) at the Department of Electrical and Computer Engineering (ECE) in the University of Wisconsin at Madison.
+My research focuses on GPU-accelerated graph processing, parallel computing, large-scale data analysis and graph neural network.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.